-Lophophora fricii is a globular spineless cactus with large tap root.
-Stem is pale grey-green to yellow-green, usually lacking well defined ribs and furrows.
-Flowers are commonly pale to dark pink, reaching up to 1.6 inches (4 cm) in diameter.
+Lophophora fricii is a globular, spineless cactus with large taproot.
+The stem is pale grey-green to yellow-green, usually lacking well defined ribs and furrows.
+The flowers are pale to dark pink and up to 1.6 inches (4 cm) in diameter.

 How to Grow and Care

-It is endemic to Mexico, around the lagoon near Viesca in the state of Coahuila.
+Lophophora fricii is endemic to Mexico (around the lagoon near Viesca in the state of Coahuila).